Happa1/unit1-2024/project/unit1/project1.md

 Then, show option of drawing chart, deposit, withdrawal, and balance, and ask user to enter the option number and validate that number by validate_int function in line 5.
 If user choose deposit (category_choice == 1), create new dataframe, dfr, by extracting lines if "Category" colum is "deposit" from the user's atm csv file in line 11.
 I set variable x_axis value as "Date" in dfr, and variable y_axis as "Amount" in dfr in line 8 and 9.
-I set plot title, legend, x label, y label in line 12 to 15.
+I set plot title, legend, x label, y label, and set y axis range as 0 to max value of deposit in line 12 to 16.
-In line 16, I plot line graph by using x_axis and y_axis variables.
+In line 17, I plot line graph by using x_axis and y_axis variables.
-I rotate the xticks 30 degrees clockwise in line 17.
+I rotate the xticks 30 degrees clockwise in line 18.
-I display the plot in line 18.
+I display the plot in line 19.
-If user choose withdrawal (category_choice==2) from line 21 to 31, or balance (category_choice==3) from line 30 to 40, follow the same process above.
+If user choose withdrawal (category_choice==2) from line 22 to 33, or balance (category_choice==3) from line 34 to 43, follow the same process above.

 ```.py
 import matplotlib.pyplot as plt